-Texas Woman's University is on a 270-acre campus in a suburban setting in Denton, Texas, not far from Dallas-Fort Worth.
+Texas Woman's University is on a 270-acre campus in the suburban setting of Denton, Texas, not far from Dallas-Fort Worth.

-Texas Woman's University offers housing.
+Texas Woman's University offers on-campus housing.
 Students are required to live on campus through sophomore year.
 First year students are guaranteed on-campus housing.

 Texas Woman's University offers coed housing and housing for students with disabilities.